yassmin-ac/USDA-Agricultural-Analysis/README.md

 ### State-by-state production

-The next task is to analyze the contribution of each state to national production.
+The next task was to analyze the contribution of each state to national production.

 - Milk: